Applying to Go Abroad

 You can start the application, save your work, and return to it at a later time.

 Students must be considerate of the other responsibilities of the recommenders and give them adequate time to write letters of recommendation (normally at least three to four weeks).
-Remember to provide whatever information will be helpful to the recommender and remember to send thank you notes.
+Remember to provide whatever information will be helpful to the recommender and be sure to send thank you notes.